tanweijie123/tp/docs/DeveloperGuide.md

   Use case ends.

 * 2a.
-The given index is invalid or request to schedule is absent.
+The given index is invalid or requested Schedule does not exist.

     * 2a1.
 FitEgo shows an error message.